NilsSonntag/advent-of-code/README.md

 (venv) PS> python -m pip install <package-name>
 ```

-## Usage

-WIP
+### Setup AOCD

 Then setup your session cookie: [Guide](https://github.com/wimglenn/advent-of-code-wim/issues/1)
 You probably want to write it in the text file at `~/.config/aocd/token` instead of exporting it to an environment variable.

-Now you can use it on the console/terminal by writing `py` to start the python console and then:
+Now you can test it on the console/terminal by writing `py` to start the python console and then:

 ```python
 >>> from aocd.models import Puzzle